 - Senior Open Dressage, for teams of 4 riders, with 3 scores to count, and for individuals (all team members are automatically in the individual competition).
 All riders will ride a different test; there are 3 different Novice tests and 1 Elementary test. - Senior Prelim Dressage, for teams of 4 riders, with 3 scores to count and individuals.
-All team riders will ride different Prelim tests, with one test having less restrictive eligibility, see CR App 1-3 for details. - Senior Intro Dressage, for senior individuals competing at walk and trot. - Mixed Pairs Dressage, for a pair of riders, Seniors and/or Juniors to ride a test together. - Pick a Test Dressage, this is a mixed class, please see the above section. - Junior Dressage, for teams of 4 riders, with 3 scores to count, and for individuals (all team members are automatically in the individual competition).
-Three riders will ride a Prelim test and one a Novice test. - Junior Elementary Dressage, for junior individuals only. - · Junior Intro Dressage, for junior individuals competing at walk and trot.
+All team riders will ride different Prelim tests, with one test having less restrictive eligibility, see CR App 1-3 for details. - Senior Intro Dressage, for senior individuals competing at walk and trot. - Senior Riding Test, for teams of 4 riders, with 3 scores to count and for individuals (all team members are automatically in the individual competition).
+Two team riders will ride a Prelim test and the other two will ride a Novice test. - Mixed Pairs Dressage, for a pair of riders, Seniors and/or Juniors to ride a test together. - Pick a Test Dressage, this is a mixed class, please see the above section. - Junior Dressage, for teams of 4 riders, with 3 scores to count, and for individuals (all team members are automatically in the individual competition).
+Three riders will ride a Prelim test and one a Novice test. - Junior Elementary Dressage, for junior individuals only. - Junior Intro Dressage, for junior individuals competing at walk and trot. - Junior Riding Test, for teams of 4 riders, with 3 scores to count and for individuals (all team members are automatically in the individual competition).
+All riders ride the same test.